Make a gift or give your time

 Chris Manby (Experimental Psychology) and member of the Floreat Aula Legacy Society

 Together with the St Edmund Hall Association the Hall already has a number of volunteer Ambassadors who organise events around the world.
-During 2019/20 we will develop this further to harness the power of the Aularian community in support of the Hall strategy.

-There will be opportunities to:
+There are opportunities to:

 - Strengthen the alumni community through events, by speaking at a Teddy Talk or hosting regional drinks in your area